 - Personal experience living with vertigo, seeking out best practices for symptom management to improve her quality of life and caregiving intermittently for her grandparents for over ten years

-- Professional experience: 14 years as a licensed physical therapist, 12 years in home health geriatrics, 9 years as a Vestibular Expert, Vestibular CEU instructor and Professional Mentor, 7 years as a Yoga teacher, 3 years as a Laughing Meditation teacher
+- Professional experience: 15 years as a licensed physical therapist, 13 years in home health geriatrics and 10 years as a Vestibular Expert, Vestibular CEU instructor and Professional Mentor

 - Public health experience in her volunteer position as Clinical Leader of the San Diego Fall Prevention Task Force since 2008